-Every visitor and long-term resident in Croatia is required to register their presence with the police (referred to as “MUP”).
-Registering involves submitting your passport information and address of where you are staying.
+Every person physically on the territory of the Republic of Croatia is required to have their presence registered with the police (referred to as “MUP”).
+Registering involves showing your identification and address where you are staying.

 - When you should register with the police